-Existing single-family dwellings located within the 70-74, 75-79, 80-84 and 85+ DNL contour may be reconstructed if destroyed or damaged greater than 50% of their tax value, as shown on the Wayne County tax rolls, if a noise level reduction of 30 dB is provided inside the dwelling.
+Existing single-family dwellings located within the 75 and 80 dB contour may be reconstructed if destroyed or damaged greater than 50% of their tax value, as shown on the Wayne County tax rolls, if a noise level reduction of 30 dB is provided inside the dwelling.
 Any reconstruction shall meet all applicable setbacks and lot area requirements of this Ordinance.
-Existing single-family dwellings within the 70-74, 75-79, 80-84 and 85+DNL contours may expand one time provided the expansion does not exceed 50% of the area of the existing dwelling and complies with all applicable Ordinance standards.
+Existing single-family dwellings within the 75 and 80 dB contours may expand one time provided the expansion does not exceed 50% of the area of the existing dwelling and complies with all applicable Ordinance standards.